University of Alberta

 The university comprises four campuses in Edmonton, an Augustana Campus in Camrose, and a staff centre in downtown Calgary.
-The original north campus consists of 150 buildings covering 50 city blocks on the south rim of the North Saskatchewan River valley, directly across from downtown Edmonton.
-39,000 students from Canada and 150 other countries participate in 400 programs in 18 faculties.
+The original north campus consists of 150 buildings covering 50 city blocks on the south rim of the North Saskatchewan River valley, across and west from downtown Edmonton.
+About 37,000 students from Canada and 150 other countries participate in 400 programs in 18 faculties.

-The university is a major economic driver in Alberta.
-Its impact on Alberta's economy is estimated at $12.3 billion annually, or five per cent of the province's gross domestic product.
+The university is a major economic driver for Alberta.
+In 2022, it contributed $19.4 billion to Alberta's economy, or over five per cent of that year's gross domestic product.
 The University of Alberta has produced over 260,000 graduates; awards received by alumni and faculty members include 3 Nobel Prizes and 72 Rhodes Scholarships.

 History

 The university was chartered in 1906 in Edmonton, Alberta as a single, public provincial university through the University Act, passed during the first session of the then-new Legislative Assembly, with Premier Alexander C. Rutherford as the legislation's sponsor.
 The university was modelled on the American state university, with an emphasis on extension work and applied research.
 The governance was modelled on Ontario's University of Toronto Act of 1906, with a bicameral system consisting of a senate (faculty) responsible for academic policy, and a board of governors (citizens) controlling financial policy and having formal authority in all other matters.
 The president, appointed by the board, was to provide a link between the two bodies and perform institutional leadership.